-As the worldwide pandemic has created uncertainty for us all, the effect it has had within the education system is huge for both students and staff.
+As the worldwide pandemic has created uncertainty for us all, the effect it has had within the education system and to supply teaching is huge for both students and staff.
 As the world of education is set to return to a different way of working with a fresh set of curriculums this September, many members of the support staff have mixed feelings on this.
 Some will welcome the opportunity to get back to what they love doing, but this may not feel comfortable for all.

 Is there still a place for Supply Teaching?

 Even with the sudden change of the Coronavirus pandemic – those who choose to be a Supply Teacher have not altered their values of helping and supporting schools that need it most.
 The importance that children return to the classroom is vital as the “time out of school is detrimental to children’s cognitive and academic development.”
 This will create a beneficial path for Teaching Assistants and Supply Teaching.

 With the new way of working for schools this September, Teachers and Support Staff will need to ensure that children and young peoples’ well-being are being looked after – more so now than ever.
 It is going to be an unsettling time with anxiety at a rise, so encouragement to speak out with how children are feeling is advised and should be paid extra attention.